MrClit/la-app-de-la-maria/README.md

 - 👍👎 Choose between "like" or "hate" options
 - 🐶 Get a random animal image from an external API
 - 🌐 Multilingual support (Catalan, Spanish, English)
-- 🗂️ Global state management with Redux Toolkit
+- 🗂️ Global state management with React Context
 - 🎨 Responsive and accessible UI with Material UI

 ## Getting Started